 July 31, 2006 It’s not often you can pinpoint the innovation point where a new product concept was formed, but for the Hover Creeper, it was at the point where 73-year-old former Westinghouse Electric engineer Ralph Kalkbrenner said, “Mechanics already have compressed air in their garage for tools, why not take advantage of it” that a better mechanics creeper was conceived – one that quite literally floats on thin air.
 Kalkbrenner works for Davison Design and Development, and was involved in a project to revitalize the Whiteside product-line and to reinvent the creeper.
 Rubber air bladders inside the 14-pound Hover Creeper plus 40 psi enable it to effortlessy glide over the hectic landscape of the garage floor, floating over cracks, bolts, washers and other debris that would have stopped a wheeled creeper in its tracks, all with a 300 pound payload on board.
 Just plug it in and glide under the car.
 Once underneath, the mechanic hits a lever, letting the creeper land and offering stable leverage to enable the mechanic to apply torque to spanners, something not possible with castor wheels.
 The mechanic can still use the compressed air; he just plugs the tools into one of the two air outlets on either side of the creeper.
 And there’s a tool caddy built into the creeper body.
 We think the Hover Creeper is destined to become a part of every garage.
 It’s waay cool, high-tech in a no-nonsense sort of way, very practical, looks like fun to use and it's cheaper to own as there are no replacement costs for damaged casters.
 Since it doesn't have wheels, it's less expensive to make with less waste and replacement.

-« Back to The Hover Creeper floats on thin air
+Read the full article: The Hover Creeper floats on thin air